 When you’re overtired, it’s like every problem becomes ten times worse, thirty times harder to solve, and emotions are at least fifty times harder to control.
 Okay, so maybe some of those numbers aren’t quite right.
 But, when you’re tired, things can get a little out of control quickly, right?
 It’s the same with our kids.
 That’s why it’s so important to help them learn to sleep – so they can process their day and learn how to handle things well.
 So, let’s help you get that overtired 11 month old to sleep already!
-Then, we can all go back to our normal days of parenting cute kids.
+Then, after sleep training, we can all go back to our normal days of parenting cute kids.

 How to get an overtired 11 month old to sleep: focus on bedtimes first